 * Corresponding author

-E-mail: matti.tj.heino@gmail.com

 Abstract

 Background: Literature on persuasion suggests compliance increases when requests are accompanied with a reason (i.e. the “because-heuristic”).
 The reliability of outcomes in physical activity research is dependent on sufficient accelerometer wear-time.
 This study tested whether SMS reminders—especially those that provided a rationale—are associated with increased accelerometer wear-time.